Visitor Guidelines for Fall 2021

 Barnard, Teachers College, Jewish Theological Seminary and Union Theological Seminary faculty, researchers, staff and students will be granted access to campus.
 However, symptom attestation and vaccine compliance will be required, as well as other University guidelines.
 Columbia will accept the determinations from these affiliated institutions regarding vaccine exemptions.

 Contractors and non-academic visitors with official business with Columbia who require access to our facilities will be permitted access based on written approval from the appropriate dean, or department head that such in-person access is necessary.
-These individuals must comply with symptom attestation.
-If access is sought for more than four days over the course of a semester, it is strongly recommended that the individual must also be vaccinated.
-Contractors who engage with students will be required to be vaccinated.
-Evidence of vaccination will need to be provided.
-All persons in this category need to adhere to University guidelines in place.
-A more complete listing of vendor requirements will be made available as the University is reaching out to its vendors.
+These individuals must comply with symptom attestation; the form is available in English and in Spanish.
+If access is sought for more than four days over the course of a semester, vendor staff are required to be vaccinated.
+In addition, contractors who engage with faculty, staff and students will be required to be vaccinated.
+Evidence of vaccination will need to be provided to their employer who will then attest to the vaccine status of these individuals.
+A separate proof of vaccination attestation will be utilized for persons in these categories that can be obtained by contacting [email protected] with the person’s name, company and date of birth.
+In addition, persons in this category need to adhere to University guidelines in place, including face coverings.

 Department chairs, center and institute directors, deans, and senior administrators can request exceptions for visitors to come to campus for non-academic or other purposes that are critical to Columbia’s mission.
 The Provost will review these uncommon exception requests and determine whether they should be approved.

 Frequently Asked Questions About the University's Fall 2021 Visitor Policy